jensgraetzer/MP3-Multimedia---id3v2FrameList.py/README.md

 This Python script lists the frame names, found in the ID3v2.3 or ID3v2.4 tag of a MP3 file.

 # mm01_presentation.mp3
 This is the first example of a MP3 multimedia file.
 It contains audio data, a cover image, 4 more images in the format 16x9 and text.
 The appearance of the text and the images is syncronised with the audio.
-Therefore the timestamps given in the SYLT frame were used.
+The synchronisation is done by a SYLT frame.

 # mm02_543210.mp3
 This is the second example of a MP3 multimedia file.
 It contains audio data, a cover image and text.
 The appearance of the text is syncronised with the audio.
 Therefore an experimental frame, called XSRT, has been invented and used.
 This XSRT frame has a structure similar to the USLT frame, but contains subtitle text in the SubRip format (6).